Oluwasetemi/school_of_engineering_v4/slides.md

 <body>
     <h1>Welcome to my responsive web page!</h1>
     <p>This page looks good on both desktop and mobile devices.</p>
+    <p>Click here to watch a video on <a href="https://www.youtube.com/watch?v=LebD-zBxZeY" target="_blank">vscode here</a></p>
 </body>
 </html>
 ```

 <Tips type="info" fullWidth>
 Install two extensions in your vscode to make coding easy, liveserver from Ritwick Dey and Official prettier formatter to format your code.<br />
 It might be very helpful to learn some vscode shortcuts to make you fast when working with vscode.
+I talked about some of the most useful ones in this <a href="https://www.youtube.com/watch?v=LebD-zBxZeY" target="_blank">video</a>.
 </Tips>

 ---